piskvorky/gensim/docs/src/about.rst

 and robust java-esque projects that take forever just to run "hello world".

 In 2011, I started using `Github <https://github.com/piskvorky/gensim>`_ for source code hosting and the gensim website moved to its present domain.
+In 2013, gensim got its current logo and website design.

 Licensing